TheresaLui/SelfHelpContent_v2/articles/microsoft.insights/appinsights-metricsexplorer.md

 **No Data/Blank Charts**<br>

-**Often, you may select an incorrect time range or metric--for example you might select an App Service resource by mistake.
-Please follow these steps to verify you have data for your Application Insights resource.**<br>
+Often, you may select an incorrect time range or metric - for example, you might select an App Service resource by mistake.
+Please follow these steps to verify you have data for your Application Insights resource.

 1. Please verify that the **Application Insight** resource is selected
 3. Please review all parameters for your [filters](https://docs.microsoft.com/azure/azure-monitor/platform/metrics-charts#apply-filters-to-charts) ensuring the Time Range and Metric are correct (too small of a time range may not show data)
 4. Ensure you did not [pin the chart axis](https://docs.microsoft.com/azure/azure-monitor/platform/metrics-charts#lock-boundaries-of-chart-y-axis) to a value that is out of range
 5. Validate that the data is being sent to Application Insights by running an [analytics query](https://docs.microsoft.com/azure/azure-monitor/app/analytics)

 **Incorrect Data/Values**<br>

-**When data does not look correct in the chart it is usually due to the amount of data sent by the application, or the time range and granularity.
-Please follow these steps to verify the data for your Application Insights resource is correct.**<br>
+When data does not look correct in the chart, it is usually due to the amount of data sent by the application, or the time range and granularity.
+Please follow these steps to verify the data for your Application Insights resource is correct.

 1. Please verify that the **Application Insight** resource is selected
 2. Please review all parameters for your [filters](https://docs.microsoft.com/azure/azure-monitor/platform/metrics-charts#apply-filters-to-charts) ensuring the Time Range and Metric are correct (too small of a time range may not show data)